What Is Automated Visual Inspection (AVI) And How Is It Used?

 Mechanisms that allow the system to provide feedback to other parts of the production process.
 This can be in the form of signals to eject defective items or adjust processes to minimize future defects.

-Applications and Examples of Automated Visual Inspection
+Applications & Examples of Automated Visual Inspection

 Automated visual inspection systems are highly adaptable, serving critical roles across various industries by ensuring that high standards of quality and safety are maintained.
-Here’s a detailed look at how these systems are applied in different sectors:

 Semiconductor Manufacturing

-These defects generally stem from material impurities, manufacturing anomalies, or equipment malfunctions.
 Identifying these issues early in the production process helps prevent costly delays and ensures the functionality and reliability of microchips.

 Food Processing